justinlu/dify-fast-deploy/lite/README.md

 - **Vector Database Services**: Depending on the type of vector database used (`VECTOR_STORE`), users can set specific endpoints, ports, and authentication details.
 - **Storage Services**: Depending on the storage type (`STORAGE_TYPE`), users can configure specific settings for S3, Azure Blob, Google Storage, etc.
-- **API and Web Services**: Users can define URLs and other settings that affect how the API and web frontends operate.
+- **API and Web Services**: Users can define URLs and other settings that affect how the API and web frontend operate.

 #### Other notable variables